rtvkiz/Weblogger/README.md

 # Usage:
 python weblogger_helper.py --ip <IP>

-Optional Parameters: --path: Specify the path to the log file, else 'public_access.log.txt' is assumed to be the default file in the same directory.
+Optional Parameters: --path </br > Specify the path to the log file, else 'public_access.log.txt' is assumed to be the default file in the same directory.

 ( The application can run on python2 as well as python3.
 But python3 is preferred)